awell-health/awell-extensions/extensions/healthie/README.md

 ## Get metric entry

 Retrieve the most recent metric entry from a given `category`.

 ## Create metric entry

 Create a metric entry for a patient in Healthie.
 The category of the metric is the literal name of the metric in Healthie.
 So if you have a metric in Healthie called "Weight", you should use "Weight" as the category.

+## Check patient tag

+Checks that a patient has an active tag with given `id`

+## Check scheduled appointments

+Checks that a patient has active scheduled appointment with given `appointmentTypeId`